Uzbekistan reports first coronavirus death as it widens lockdowns

 She appeared to have been infected by her daughter who had travelled to Turkey, it added.

-Municipal authorities in the province of Navoi, home to large gold- and uranium-mining companies and chemical plants, said they were locking down the cities of Navoi and Zarafshan, as well as several districts.

-Authorities in the major tourism hub of Bukhara also said the city would close its borders.
+The Interior Ministry said on Friday it was suspending all passenger travel between the 12 provinces and one autonomous republic that make up the nation of 34 million.

-The central Asian nation has already locked down some of its biggest cities, including Namangan and the capital, Tashkent, outside which it has built a quarantine facility housing more than 20,000 beds in modified cargo containers.
+The Central Asian nation has already locked down some of its biggest cities, including Namangan and the capital, Tashkent, outside which it has built a quarantine facility housing more than 20,000 beds in modified cargo containers.

 Eleven infections were among medical workers, President Shavkat Mirziyoyev said late on Thursday, announcing large bonus payments for those working in direct contact with infected people.